-What is Android Pay?
+What is Google Pay?

-Is Android Pay safe?
+Is Google Pay safe?

-Android Pay incorporates a variety of security precautions including a tokenized card number.
+Google Pay incorporates a variety of security precautions including a tokenized card number.
 This means your smartphone will not send your actual card information but rather a virtual account number that “stands in” for your actual card number during purchases.
 Major retailers, phone providers and card brands support the safety and security of this product.

-Which devices are compatible with Android Pay?
+Which devices are compatible with Google Pay?

-Do Dupaco cards work with Android Pay?
+Do Dupaco cards work with Google Pay?

 How do I load a card into my Android operating smartphone?

-Where can I use Android Pay?
+Where can I use Google Pay?

 What if I lose my phone?